wiredot/wd-gallery/readme.txt

 1. Log in to your WordPress Back End (usually your-domain.com/wp-admin/)
 2. Go to Plugins
 3. Click ‘Add New’ button
-4. Search for WP Photo Gallery
+4. Search for WP Gallery
 5. Click ‘Install’ button
 6. Activate the plugin
 7. You’re done!

 **By uploading the plugin to server**

-1. Go to WP Photo Gallery plugin page on WordPress.org (http://wordpress.org/plugins/wp-photo-gallery
+1. Go to WP Gallery plugin page on WordPress.org (http://wordpress.org/plugins/wp-photo-gallery
 2. Download the plugin
 3. Unzip
 4. Upload to plugins folder on your server (usually wp-content/plugins/)